If you have chickens clucking around your backyard in the summer, you must know a thing or two about them.

 Hungry Chickens Aren’t Happy Chickens

 Like most animals, chickens burn more energy and work harder in the winter just trying to keep themselves warm.
-What most people don’t realize is that you have to feed and water your chickens more if it’s cold out to keep up their strength.
+What most people don’t realize about keeping chickens in winter is that they will require more feed and water to keep up their strength.
 If they aren’t fed enough during winter, your chickens might stop laying.
 They’ll use what calories they have to stay warm and alive.

 Make sure that your chickens have enough feed and water available during these cold months.
 This will add strength to your chickens so they can hopefully get back to laying eggs.
 To produce eggs chickens need protein.
 While they’re laying, make sure you provide them with feed that has lots of that nutrient.